drudru/stackable-screen-buffers/Readme.md

 ## Specification

 - The system will interpret a new DEC Private Mode sequence of 2010.
 - There is no easy way to detect this modes availability.
+One possibility is to set the COLORTERM=truecolor-alpha.
 - When the mode is set, it will preserve all of the existing terminal state, and create a new overlay with a default alpha of 0.
   - This includes 'normal' or 'alternate screen buffer' modes.
 - When the mode is reset, it will destroy the current overlay and restore the previous terminal state.